datacharmer/dbdeployer/README.md

 WARNING: running sandboxes with ``--skip-start`` is provided for advanced users and is not recommended.
 If the purpose of skipping the start is to inspect the server before the sandbox granting operations, you may consider using ``--pre-grants-sql`` and ``--pre-grants-sql-file`` to run the necessary SQL commands (see _Sandbox customization_ below.)

+## MySQL Document store, mysqlsh, and defaults.

+MySQL 5.7.12+ introduces the XPlugin (a.k.a. _mysqlx_) which enables operations using a separate port (33060 by default) on special tables that can be treated as NoSQL collections.
+In MySQL 8.0.11+ the XPlugin is enabled by default, giving dbdeployer the task of defining an additional port and socket for this service.
+When you deploy MySQL 8.0.11 or later, dbdeployer sets the ``mysqlx-port`` to the value of the regular port + ``mysqlx-delta-port`` (= 10000).

+If you want to avoid having the XPlugin enabled, you can deploy the sandbox with the option ``--disable-mysqlx``.

+For MySQL between 5.7.12 and 8.0.4, the approach is the opposite.
+By default, the XPlugin is disabled, and if you want to use it you will run the deployment using ``--enable-mysqlx``.
+In both cases the port and socket will be computed by dbdeployer.

+When the XPlugin is enabled, it makes sense to use [the MySQL shell](https://dev.mysql.com/doc/refman/8.0/en/mysql-shell.html) and dbdeployer will create a ``mysqlsh`` script for the sandboxes that use the plugin.
+Unfortunately, as of today (late April 2018) the MySQL shell is not released with the server tarball, and therefore we have to fix things manually. dbdeployer will look for ``mysqlsh`` in the same directory where the other clients are, so if you manually merge the mysql shell and the server tarballs, you will get the appropriate version of MySQL shell.
+If not, you will use the version of the shell that is available in ``$PATH``.
+If there is no MySQL shell available, you will get an error.

+## Logs management.

+Sometimes, when using sandboxes for testing, it makes sense to enable the general log, either during initialization or for regular operation.
+While you can do that with ``--my-cnf-options=general-log=1`` or ``--my-init-options=--general-log=1``, as of version 1.4.0 you have two easy boolean shortcuts: ``--init-general-log`` and ``--enable-general-log`` that will start the general log when requested.

+Additionally, each sandbox has a convenience script named ``show_log`` that can easily display either the error log or the general log.
+Run `./show_log -h` for usage info.

+For replication, you also have ``show_binlog`` and ``show_relaylog`` in every sandbox as a shortcut to display replication logs easily.

 ## Sandbox customization

 There are several ways of changing the default behavior of a sandbox.